jaidesai/nexthol-xiepoch/epoch/epoch.rst

 #.
 In the **AOC**, select **Dashboards**.

    This page offers many pre-configured dashboards based on native data capture like **System - Disk I/O** and **Network Flows**, as well as dashboards based on integrations like **MySQL** and **HTTP**.
+   Each of these pre-configured dashboards can be cloned and customized per indiviual user requirements.
+You can also change into different view by clicking on edit "Pencil icon"
+   Note: Epoch team is putting some new UI enchancements so the screenshots might not match exact as shown in Lab.
+We shall update the screenshots once all UI changes are incorporated by Epoch engineering team

 #.
 Select the **MySQL** dashboard and ensure your selected timeline includes the time period you created and deleted tasks in your Task Manager web application.